Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: Application to quantum characterization

-During each shot of the Ramsey $k \leftrightarrow k+1$ experiment, we first apply a series of $\pi$-pulses to prepare the qudit in state $|k\rgl$, followed by a detuned $\frac{\pi}{2}$-pulse to bring the device into a superposition of states $|k\rgl$ and $|k+1\rgl$.
-The system is then evolved freely (without applying any control pulses) during the dark time $t_{\textrm{dark}}$, after which a second detuned $\frac{\pi}{2}$-pulse is applied.
-Finally, the resulting state of the system is measured; see the appendix of~\cite{Peng_etal:2023} for details.
-Each Ramsey experiment is performed for $n=500$ dark times, discretized on a uniform grid with a step size of $\Delta t =$ \SI{20}{\nano\second}, and we perform 1,000 shots for each dark time.
-To setup the Ramsey experiment, the drive frequency (which determines the amount of detuning) is chosen as the estimated transition frequency from a standard calibration procedure, reduced by a \SI{1}{\mega\hertz} nominal detuning.
-This procedure resulted in the drive frequencies $\omega_d/2\pi = 3.4476698$ \SI{}{\giga\hertz} and $\omega_d/2\pi = 3.2392576$ \SI{}{\giga\hertz}, for the $0 \leftrightarrow 1$ and $1 \leftrightarrow 2$ Ramsey experiments, respectively; see, e.g.,~\cite{qiskit_url} for details.
-Results from the Ramsey experiments are presented in Figure \ref{fig:exps}.
-In the population data for the $1\leftrightarrow 2$ Ramsey experiment, we note a beating and a phase flip around dark times 1.5 \SI{}{\micro\second}, 5.0 \SI{}{\micro\second}, and 8.5 \SI{}{\micro\second}, which we attribute to parity events \cite{Riste_etal:2013}.
+Here, the Ramsey measurements are distinctly corrupted by noise, and the noise has a complex structure.
+In the $0\leftrightarrow 1$ case, the noise increases as the dark time increases, and in the $1\leftrightarrow 2$ case, the noise increases largely in the phase-flip regions around dark times 1.5 \SI{}{\micro\second}, 5.0 \SI{}{\micro\second}, and 8.5 \SI{}{\micro\second}.
+We attribute these beatings and phase flips to random parity events \cite{Riste_etal:2013}.
 These random events occur on a time scale of milliseconds and alternate the transition frequencies of the device through sudden changes in the charge parity.
-The perturbation of the transition frequency is called the charge dispersion.
 Because the population data oscillates with detuning frequency $\Delta_k=\omega_{k,k+1}-\omega_d$, it is expected that the Fourier spectrum of the population data will exhibit a maximum at the detuning frequency.
 As reported by Peng et al.~\cite{Peng_etal:2023} (also see~\cite{Tennant_etal:2022}), a single peak is observed in the $0\leftrightarrow 1$ spectrum, but two distinctive peaks are present in the $1\leftrightarrow 2$ case.
-Given these results, we conclude that charge dispersion is significant only in the latter case.
+Given these results, we conclude that changes in charge parity (charge dispersion) is significant only in the latter case.